Merca: Modern

 In the 1930s a group of Italian Somalis established residency in Merca.
 The Port of Merca was the oldest port in Italian Somalia and was nicknamed the "port of bananas" due to its status as a key exporter of bananas from Somalia to Europe.
 In the city of Merca there was a huge economic development in the 1930s, due mainly to the growing commerce of the port of Merca connected by small railway to the farm area of Genale.

+Following the full outbreak of the Somali Civil War in 1991, Merca came under the control of Al-Itihaad Al-Islamiya, a Islamist group who soon after started governing the city.
+Al-Itihaad controlled the city until US troops landed in Somalia during December 1992.
+In this period the organization relinquished of the port control to the US military peacefully.

 Merca was abandoned by government forces and captured by Al-Shabaab in February 2016.
 It was recaptured by the Somali National Army along with African Union troops, a few days later.
 A small battle was fought in which a Somali soldier, several militants, and four civilians died.

 On 27 July 2022, an Al-Shabaab suicide bomber killed mayor Abdullahi Ali Ahmed Waafow and twenty other people while Waafow was giving a speech.

 Demographics

-According to the UNDP in 2005, Merca had a population of around 63,900 inhabitants.
+According to the UNDP in 2005, Merca had a population of around 250,000 inhabitants.

-it is primarily inhabited by 12 koofi and mashayikh tribes with there being a recognizable amount of Somalis.
+it is primarily inhabited by Biimaal Clan with there being a recognizable amount of other Somali tribes.